Preparation, registration and the first week

 Arriving in Cambridge

+You should take advice from your College when deciding a date to arrive.
 When you arrive, you should go straight to your College to register, collect your University identity card, and be given directions to your accommodation.
-Do not come to the Computer Laboratory before Monday 1 October 2012 as we will not be ready to receive you.
+Do not come to the Computer Laboratory before Monday 6 October 2014 as we will not be ready to receive you.

 You will be able to log in to a College machine to obtain your login name and initial password for your University Computing Service accounts, including an email account called Hermes.
 Students who have been at the University of Cambridge as undergraduates will not need to do this; your password and login will be as before.

 Please ensure you read the rules issued by the University of Cambridge Information Strategy and Services Syndicate at http://www.ucs.cam.ac.uk/isss/rules/ before you come to the Computer Laboratory to register for the course.

 Please also read the Faculty's guidance on plagiarism and collusion before you come to register.